-This Act makes it an offence to:
+This Act makes it a criminal offence to:

-- erase or amend data or programs without authority; - obtain unauthorised access to a computer; - "eavesdrop" on a computer; - make unauthorised use of computer time or facilities; - maliciously corrupt or erase data or programs; - deny access to authorised users.
+- Erase or amend data or programs without permission. - Gain unauthorised access to computer systems or data. - Intercept communications without lawful authority ("eavesdropping"). - Misuse computer time or resources. - Maliciously corrupt or delete digital data or software. - Deny access to authorised users.